Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 The author of a recced site responded to a participant comment in only a single instance,\footnote{The observed 5\% reciprocation rate to participant text initiations diverges from the 12\% reciprocation rate observed by Levonian et al.~\cite{levonian_patterns_2021}.} and their subsequent interactions expanded into a relationship.
 While one relationship is insufficient for generalization, we sketch it here as a rich example.
 P1's first contact with R1 shared personal experiences and offered support. \textit{``You don’t know me but you sound like you’re handling this all very well. ....
 I know what it’s like to get chemo and I know what it’s like after.''} Within weeks, R1 left supportive comments on P1's recent Journal updates (\textit{``I can't even begin to imagine how strong you are''}).
 Support exchange continued, with evidence that off-CaringBridge communication had been established.
 Two months into their relationship, R1 explicitly referenced P1 in a Journal update (\textit{``I have a friend, I think she'd agree with that title.
 She somehow found me through Caring Bridge, and has been a constant support to me and my family since.''}) As a frequent commenter, P1 occasionally generated further discussion (Visitor: \textit{``I agree with [P1].''}) and on one occasion was thanked for their support by R1's relative.
-We take the creation of a new relationship as an important existence proof for the benefits of peer recommendation, although it is difficult to quantify the expected number of relationships per recommendation from this single example.
+While we cannot quantify the expected number of relationships per recommendation from this single example, we take the creation of a new relationship as an important `existence proof' for the expected effects of peer recommendation.
 P1 is much more active than other authors, being on the 97th percentile by number of Journal updates and the 99th percentile by number of initiations and interactions.
 Will authors that are less active still form peer relationships given the opportunity?
 We estimate the sample sizes needed for a larger trial in sec.~\ref{sec:effect_size_estimation}.